edgarmendez94/Curate-virtual-library/README.md

 ## Usage

 Once you have the application running, you will be able to access all of its functionality.
 Navigate to the sign up page by clicking the button labeled "Sign Up" to create an account.
-From there, you can either upload an image, view the curated gallery, or vote on the images of the day to determine what gets added to the musuem.
+From there, you can either upload an image or view the curated gallery.

 ## Link